 The majority of the nonalcoholic drinks in the park are under $5.
 We save money and stay hydrated by drinking free water in the park.
 All restaurants have free water upon request.
 But sometimes, we treat ourselves to a special treat.
 We love Dole Pineapple juice, flavored frozen lemonade, a Golden Horseshoe Ice Cream Float or some Starbucks.
 Both Market House and Fiddler, Fifer & Practical sell Starbucks.
 Most coffees, Frappuccinos, Refreshers, smoothies, espressos, teas and hot chocolates are all about $5.

 Sometimes, you have to get creative to make your indulgences less expensive.
 We are great sharers!
 At the Jolly Holiday Bakery Café, Lily and I often share the Jolly Holiday Combo — she eats the grilled cheese and I eat the tomato soup.
-We are both happy, and sharing brings our meals down to about $5 per person.
+We are both happy, and sharing brings our meals down to about $6.25 per person.
 BTW, the sandwiches at Jolly Holiday Bakery Café make for some of the most affordable meals in the park.
 Speaking of sandwiches, we are also fans of the turkey pesto club at Pacific Wharf Café at Disney California Adventure as well.
 At both restaurants, the sandwiches run about $10.
 (Soups and salads come in at a lower price point at Jolly Holiday Baker Café).
-Toddler meals at most restaurants are usually under $5, so you can feed those small appetites affordably.
+For dessert, it's the hefty but affordable Matterhorn Macaroon!

 If you look at scooped ice cream prices at Gibson Girl or Clarabelle’s Hand-Scooped Ice Cream, you’ll see that a double scoop of ice cream is just slightly more than a single scoop.
 If you’re willing to share or divide the ice cream yourself, you can save a lot of money by getting double the ice cream for a fraction of the price!

-Another favorite way to save a few bucks when getting corn dogs (at the Corn Dog Castle or the Little Red Wagon) is to skip the small bag of chips or apple slices that automatically come with the corn dog.
-If you really have a taste for only the corn dog, skip the sides to skip paying that extra money.
+Another favorite way to save a few bucks when getting corn dogs (at the Corn Dog Castle or the Little Red Wagon) is to skip the small bag of chips or fruit that automatically comes with the corn dog.
+If you really have a taste for only the corn dog, skip the sides to avoid paying that extra money.

 If you love drinking a refreshing Mint Julep in New Orleans Square, but one is never enough, there’s a way to get unlimited Mint Julep.
-Instead of ordering a single Mint Julep at the Mint Julep Bar, you can order your Mint Julep as part of your meal at Café Orleans.
+Instead of ordering a single Mint Julep at the Mint Julep Bar, you can order your Mint Julep as part of your meal at Café Orleans or Blue Bayou.
 It’s refillable!
 Plus, if you haven’t finished your drink when it’s time to go, they’ll give you a to-go cup!
-Granted, you are probably pairing your drink with a more expensive table service meal, but if you are going to eat there anyway, then that’s the time to get your Mint Julep fix.
+Granted, you are probably pairing your drink with a more expensive table-service meal, but if you are going to eat there anyway, then that’s the time to get your Mint Julep fix.

-FYI: The popular Monte Cristo Sandwich (which is cheaper than the Monte Cristo at Blue Bayou) is large enough to share.
-So split the sandwich, maybe share a generous order of the famous pommes frites with friends and drink all the Mint Julep you can while people watching and enjoying the views at Café Orleans.
+FYI: The popular Monte Cristo Sandwich (which is cheaper at Café Orleans than the Monte Cristo at Blue Bayou) is normally large enough to share.
+However, it is now a half portion for the same price.
+But it does come with delicious pommes frites, which you cannot order separately anymore.
+So keep that in mind and drink all the Mint Julep you can while people watching and enjoying the views at Café Orleans.
 You won’t feel like you are cheating yourself of your favorite Disneyland treats!

 We hope you've enjoyed our look at the cheapest food at Disneyland.
 If you're pinching pennies, be sure to check out our post on free things to do at Disneyland.
 If you are visiting this summer, be sure to check out our tips for managing summer crowds and beating the heat (perhaps with one of the frozen treats mentioned above).